-Specifies the remote host name or IP address that a connection request will be accepted from in Server mode.
+You can optionally supply the remote host name or IP address that a connection request will be accepted from.
 The default is to accept connections from any host.
-The <host> can be IPv4, IPv6, or a resolvable host name.
-If specifying an IPv6 address, the address must be enclosed in square brackets ([]), for example [2001:0db8:85a3:08d3:1319:8a2e:0370:7348].
+The host can be an IPv4 address or a resolvable host name.